MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 npm install --global typescript
 ```

 Now you should be able to run `tsc -h`, to see some of the options.
-TypeScript's job for us is not just to compile TypeScript to JavaScript, but more importantly to
+TypeScript's job for us is not just to compile typescript to JavaScript, but more importantly to
 transpile our JSX to React, since it supports JSX in `.tsx` files.
 For this article, our goal will be to create a point-buy system
-for an RPG character.
-We'll use React with and without hooks, see the difference, and emply some basic css to make it stylish.
+for an RPG character UI.
+We'll use React with and without hooks, see the difference, and employ some basic css to make it stylish.

 ## modules